| Traveling Time: A Poetry and Prose Antholog

 enjoying the MA in English program at ECU.
 Martha O’Quinn,

-and poetry reflect her southern heritage.
-Her work has appeared in many
+non-fiction and poetry reflect her southern heritage.
+Her work has

-previous OMP anthologies.
-A Common Thread recently won honorable
+appeared in many previous OMP anthologies.
+A Common Thread recently

-mention in an annual short, short story contest sponsored by wnc-woman.
+won honorable mention in an annual short, short story contest sponsored by

-Her work also appeared in Christmas Presence and Clothes Lines,
+wnc-woman.
+Her work also appeared in Christmas Presence and Clothes

-edited by Celia Miles and Nancy Dillingham.
-Martha and her husband live
+Lines, edited by Celia Miles and Nancy Dillingham.
+Martha and her

-Peace, Bay Leaves and other publications.
-She lives and works in Raleigh,
+for Peace, Bay Leaves and other publications.
+She lives and works in

 English at Winthrop University in Rock Hill, SC.
 He recently won an award